Just intonation: a general framework

 Switches for (programmable) enharmonic adjustments on Bel's Shruti Harmonium (1980)

-Rules setting the relative positions of major and minor modes (see above) only deal with the three notes defining a major or minor chord.
-Transpositions (murcchana-s) of the Ma-grama produce basic notes in the same positions, but these are also chromatic (12-grade) scales.
-Therefore, they also set up the enharmonic positions of all notes that would be played in this harmonic context.
+The rules for determining the relative positions of major and minor modes (see above) deal only with the three notes that define a major or minor chord.
+Transpositions (murcchana-s) of the Ma-grama produce basic notes in the same positions, but these are also chromatic (12-degree) scales.
+Therefore, they also establish the enharmonic positions of all the notes that would be played in that harmonic context.

-In 1980, James Arnold did experiments to check this theoretical model with my Shruti Harmonium producing programmed intervals with 1-cent accuracy.
-Pierre-Yves Asselin played classical pieces while Jim was manipulating switches on the instrument to select enharmonic variants.
+In 1980, James Arnold conducted experiments to verify this theoretical model using my Shruti harmonium, which produced programmed intervals to an accuracy of 1 cent.
+Pierre-Yves Asselin played classical pieces while Jim manipulated switches on the instrument to select enharmonic variants.

-Listen to three versions of an improvisation based on Mozart’s musical dice game.
-The first one is equal-tempered, the second one uses Serge Cordier’s equal-tempered scale with an extended octave (1204 cents, see Microtonality) and the third one several different scales to render just intonation.
-To this effect, variables pointing at scales based on the harmonic context have been inserted in the first grammar rules:
+Listen to three versions of an improvisation based on Mozart's musical dice game.
+The first one is equal-tempered, the second one uses Serge Cordier's equal-tempered scale with an extended octave (1204 cents, see Microtonality) and the third uses several different scales to reproduce a just intonation.
+To this end, variables pointing to scales based on the harmonic context have been inserted in the first grammar rules:

 S --> _vel(80) Ajust Bjust